davinc/VCGridView/README.md

 * VCGridViewDataSource and VCGridViewDelegate for custom thumbnail views.
 * You only need to specify number of thumbnails in row and spacing.
 * Reusable Thumbnails for lesser memory usage.
+* Insert and Remove thumbnails support with animation

 ##ToDo
 * Add thumbnail size customization
 * Add sections support
-* Insert and Remove thumbnails support
 * Adding layout animation support